Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Results and discussion

 \section{Results and discussion}

-Here we use the WSI framework to study the conversion efficiency of a 3-DOF submerged cylindrical buoy in this section.
+In this section we use the WSI framework to study the conversion efficiency of a 3-DOF submerged cylindrical buoy.
 More specifically, we analyze the performance of the buoy by varying

 \begin{itemize}

 \item PTO stiffness and damping coefficients.

 \item Density of the submerged buoy.